The Frozen Limits

-The Frozen Limits is a 1939 British comedy western film directed by Marcel Varnel and starring Jimmy Nervo, Bud Flanagan, Teddy Knox, Chesney Allen and Charlie Naughton a group of entertainers commonly known as The Crazy Gang.
-It was written by Val Guest.
+The Frozen Limits is a 1939 British comedy western film directed by Marcel Varnel and starring Jimmy Nervo, Bud Flanagan, Teddy Knox, Chesney Allen and Charlie Naughton (The Crazy Gang).
+It was written by Marriott Edgar, Val Guest and J. O. C. Orton.
 Produced by Gainsborough Pictures it was shot at Islington Studios in London.
 The film's sets were designed by the art director Alex Vetchinsky.

-Plot summary
+Plot

-A group of British pioneers decide to take part in the 1898 Alaska and Yukon goldrush having read about it in the newspaper which wrapped up their fish and chips.
-Their main problem is that it is now 1939.
+Fairground entertainers The Six Wonder Boys are doing poor business, and read in the newspaper which wrapped their fish and chips that there is a gold rush in Alaska.
+Off they go, without realising the paper was 40 years old.
+On arrival they are shown hospitality by Tom Tiddler, an elderly, absent-minded gold prospector.
+For fun, the boys fake a new gold rush, and chaos ensues.